andredesousa/advanced-nest-scaffold/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist` directory.
 In `cicd` folder you can find scripts for your [Jenkins](https://www.jenkins.io/) CI pipeline, a Dockerfile and an example for deploying your application with [Ansible](https://www.ansible.com/) to [Docker Swarm](https://docs.docker.com/engine/swarm/).
+Don't forget to provide all environment variables.
+All of them are needed to start the container.

 ## Support